christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__06/11/2021__<br>
+I spent some time practicing JavaScript, hosting some of my previous projects on github.io and also reading about models in Spring.
+Also was able to help two classmates at separates points in the day to debug their Assignment #3.
+It felt good to be able to pinpoint some issues to help them get past their blocks.

 <br>__06/10/2021__<br>
 Today I feel like I am breaking through some barriers!
 I was able to complete the rest of graded Assignment #3 and pass all of the autograder tests.
 Woohoo!!
 I was struggling with an issue last night where I could not get the data I wanted to pass into one column to show up there.
 Instead, it was replacing data in the column next to it.
 Frustrating.
 I tried moving things around, calling it in other places, etc. No luck.
 So this morning I tinkered with it a bit more, then asked for suggestions from my peers.
 One peer asked me if I had removed or commented out a <td></td> since I had opted to use the first of two choices for accomplishing the task and the second choice would have used the td.
 I commented that out.
 Voila everything loaded where it needed to.
 Such a simple fix.
 I am very grateful to peers for helping me when they are able.
 The rest of the assignment today went smoothly.
 That isn't to say that I didn't have a challenge but I finally feel like I am able to navigate through packages, controllers, etc. I got the green check on GitHub classroom and I feel like I am on cloud 9.
 I needed this win this week.